zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Liza is upset, she says, “How can you say that?
 I’ve never met  anyone more honest or sincere.”
 Sinobu says, “He has you wrapped aroun d his little finger, that’s for sure.”
 The expression “to have (someone) wrap ped around your finger” or “wrapped around your little finger” means that tha t person controls you; that person is able to influence you, often because that person  is in love with you.
 Really, it’s because you are in love with them that they are able to control you.
 You may think they are in love with you, they may not be, but that person controls you because you love them.

 So, Sinobu is saying that Jesse has Liza wrapped around his little finger.
 He says, “I hope, for your sake, he’s not a gold digger, or t hat you see his true colors before you make it to the altar – again.”
-Couple o f different expressions there: first, “for your sake” means for your own benefit, to he lp you.
+Couple of different expressions there: first, “for your sake” means for your own benefit, to he lp you.
 “I hope, for your sake,” meaning for your good, “that Jesse’s not a gold dig ger.”
 “Gold,” here, just represents money.
 “To dig for gold” means to try to fin d gold, for example, in the earth or in a rock in the mountains.
 Here, however, a “gold digger” is a person who marries for money, someone who marries or dates some one so that they can get that person’s money because they are rich, or riche r than the person who is the gold digger.
 It’s an insulting term; usually w e think of gold diggers being women marrying rich men, especially younger women marrying  older rich men.
 But here, the gold digger is a man.

 Sinobu says he hopes that Liza will see Jesse’s true colors be fore she makes it to the altar.
 “To se (someone’s) true colors” means to see how someone really is, to see the truth about someone.
 The “altar” here refers to getting married.
 In a church, in the front of the church there’s often an a ltar, especially in a Christian church.
 The “altar” is where something is sacrificed, at least traditionally – in traditional religious ceremonies.
 Here, however, it j ust refers to going to a church to get married, since, once again, traditionally most pe ople went to a church or a religious house of some sort to get married.
 Obviously, L iza has been married before.